 We cannot afford to wait another couple of decades while species continue to dwindle away, or worse, are lost for ever.
-An unequivocal 2030 target is needed to kickstart the action needed now to drive improvements.
+An unequivocal 2030 target is needed to kickstart the action needed now to drive improvements, such as the urgent rollout of effective ELM schemes and the comprehensive introduction of biodiversity net gain.